PierreMarion23/Bot-SG/doc/EXPLANATIONS.md

-# Bot SG DataBase analysis
+# Bot SG DB request for humans

-## How is the bot launched ???
-Possible to do require a js file in coffeescript.
-Have the js apart from coffeescript for now.
-Good for modularity.

 ## bot.coffee
 Entry point of the bot.